 Osaka is number three of Japan’s major tourist destination cities.
 Not quite as culturally encroached as Kyoto yet not quite as… insane as Tokyo, Osaka is the brash, rash, and oh so lovable youngest sibling of the three.

-The locals in Osaka pride themselves on being a touch less tightly-wound then their kin across the isles.
-They have their eccentric slangs, are looser with their tongues (relative to other Japanese people), and even enjoy the odd comedy show.
+The locals in Osaka pride themselves on being a touch less tightly wound than their kin across the isles.
+They have their eccentric slang, are looser with their tongues (relative to other Japanese people), and even enjoy the odd comedy show.

 Backpacking Sapporo and Hokkaido